phucvu-nyu/phucvu-nyu.github.io/_pages/about.md

 For more info
 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.

+The video illustrates how a drug molecule (montelukast) may interact with a protein (interleukin-33) in a physiological condition.
+This is one of the repurposed hits that has shown promising results in-vitro.

+{% include youtubePlayer.html id="b0c43LOoPMw" %}